NFL Draft 2020, Two-Round Edition: Cowboys Satisfy Need to Rush Pass; 49ers, Packers, Eagles add wide receivers

 - Kyle Dugger, S, Lenoir-Rhyne

 The Ravens need to prepare their next great game creator alongside Earl Thomas.
-With his size (6-1, 217 pounds), speed, strength, and explosiveness that dominated on FBS, Dugger may be the complete package, able to start at any point of safety because it puts him tough against the race and has the hands and instincts to flourish as a cover player.
+With his size (6-1, 217 pounds), speed, strength and explosiveness that dominated on FBS, Dugger can be the complete package, able to start at any point of safety because it makes him difficult against the race and has the hands and instincts to flourish as a cover player.

 61. Tennessee Titans